 The collar sends a tone and a static correction.
 This will require the cat to wear a collar.
 The cat must weigh 5 pounds or more.

-Understanding Why Cats Run Out The Door
+Why Do Cats Run Out The Door?

 If your cat sees something that interests them outside, such as birds or other cats, they will race for the door.

 Sometimes it is not so obvious and the cat will charge past you when the door is opened.

 Have scratching posts, toys, and scratchers around the house, as well as plenty of places for your cat to hide and sleep.